 A broody hen sits on a nest hoping to hatch eggs; not wishing to foul her nest, she retains her droppings for hours instead of the usual, frequent deposits throughout the day.
 She briefly leaves the nest once or twice a day to eat, drink and relieve herself, leaving behind broody poop- the most horrendous-looking, foul-smelling, ginormous intestinal expulsion there is.

 Both of the following two photos show normal chicken poop from chickens that had been eating red/purple cabbage.
+Always consider what a chicken has been eating when thinking about whether its droppings are abnormal.

 9/14/12.
 Moments before we brought our dog to the vet’s office this morning, I found this suspicious deposit on the droppings board.
-My first thought was that it could be worms given the shape and color, so I grabbed a plastic bag and brought it to the vet for a fecal floatation test.
+My first thought was that it could be worms given the shape and color, so I grabbed a plastic bag and brought it to the vet for a fecal float test.
 Most vets, even those that do not ordinarily treat chickens, will perform a fecal float test for patients when asked.
 Many will even do it free of charge as my vet did.

 When one chicken is found to have worms, the entire flock must be treated.
 Worming is serious business and ought not be taken lightly as it is taxing on a chicken’s body.
 Indiscriminate use of de-worming medications is inadvisable because worms can build up a resistance to them.

 The hen responsible for this specimen showed no symptoms of any problem either before or after she produced this.
-The blood and greenish component could be an indicator of worms; the watery nature combined with the blood could be an indication of coccidiocis.
+The blood and greenish component could be an indicator of worms; the watery nature combined with the blood could be an indication of coccidiosis.
 I monitored her carefully for a recurrence and was prepared to treat her for cocci but it was not necessary.
 This was the first and last poop of this kind by this hen.
 Had it happened a second time, I would have had a fecal float test performed (see below).

 While this foamy, yellow specimen is abnormal (diarrhea) the chicken had no further such deposits and was otherwise well.
 Her diet was balanced and she was drinking normally.
 Yellow, foamy or greasy-looking chicken poop can be a sign of internal parasites (worms, coccidiosis) an infection, (bacterial or viral) a diet too high in protein or kidney dysfunction.